Kiwaya Ukuleles--For Sale by Fernandez Music (revised February 15, 2012)--check below for special prices

-As an authorized dealer, Fernandez Music stocks and sells various models of Kiwaya Ukuleles.
 These are very well made, excellent sounding instruments made in Japan since 1919.
-I think these are wonderful instruments and I play mine (a Concert model with low G and a Soprano KTS-6 soprano) everyday (yes, everyday).
-Ukuleles have been my private vice for a long time. (from Ron Fernandez)
+I think these are wonderful instruments and I play mine (a Concert model with low G and another Koa Concert) everyday (yes, everyday).
+Ukuleles have been my private vice for a long time. (from Ron Fernandez).

-I have 8 models of Kiwaya Ukuleles in stock here in California for sale.
+I have 4 models of Kiwaya Ukuleles in stock.
 Let me tell you about them.

 All Solid Wood Kiwaya Ukulele Models (Artists Series)

-Above: Kiwaya Uke KTS-4, standard Soprano Size, 12 frets, Solid Mahogany, Indian Rosewood fingerboard, 3 larger dots on fretboard, no dots on fingerboard edge, Deluxe Nickel Plated Gotoh Tuners, 2 back braces, 2 harmonic face braces (one above and one below soundhole) and 2 fan struts under the face, real bone nut and compensated bone saddle, List price is $585 (in stock), call (949-856-1537) for price.
+Above: Kiwaya Uke KTS-4, standard Soprano Size, 12 frets, Solid Mahogany, Indian Rosewood fingerboard, 3 larger dots on fretboard, no dots on fingerboard edge, Deluxe Nickel Plated Gotoh Tuners, 2 back braces, 2 harmonic face braces (one above and one below soundhole) and 2 fan struts under the face, real bone nut and compensated bone saddle.
+List price $675 December 1, 2020).
+You can see a video of this model in an unlisted section of YouTube at: https://www.youtube.com/watch?v=ukDv-_DXq38

-Above: Kiwaya Uke KTS-5, standard Soprano Size, 17 frets, Solid Mahogany, Indian Rosewood fingerboard, 7 larger dots on fretboard, 5 dots on fingerboard edge, Deluxe Nickel Plated Gotoh Tuners, 2 back braces, 2 harmonic face braces (one above and one below soundhole) and 2 fan struts under the face, real bone nut and compensated bone saddle, List price is $690 (in stock), our current price is $620.
+Above: Kiwaya Uke KTS-5, standard Soprano Size, 17 frets, Solid Mahogany, Indian Rosewood fingerboard, 7 larger dots on fretboard, 5 dots on fingerboard edge, Deluxe Nickel Plated Gotoh Tuners, 2 back braces, 2 harmonic face braces (one above and one below soundhole) and 2 fan struts under the face, real bone nut and compensated bone saddle, List price is $775 (in stock as of December 1, 2020).
+Call for price, I do not quote by email.

 Above: Kiwaya Ukulele, model KTS-6, Soprano size, 17 fret, all solid wood, Honduran Mahogany Body, Indian Rosewood fingerboard, compensated bridge, bone nut and saddle, ivoroid binding aound the face decorated with a black line, ivoroid binding around back, deluxe rosette inlaid, Deluxe Gotoh Nickel plated tuners, 7 larger dots on fretboard, 5 dots on edge of fretboard, 2 braces across the back, 2 harmonic braces across the face (one above and one below the soundhole, 2 fan style stiffing struts under the face.
-The 3rd photo above shows the clear plastic string guard which I can add.
-List price is $855 (in stock), our current price is $765.
+The 3rd photo above shows the clear plastic string guard which I can add upon request.
+SOLD OUT.

 Above: Kiwaya Uke KTS-7, Soprano Size, 17 fret, Solid Honduras Mahogany, Indian Rosewood fingerboard, 6 larger dots on fretboard, 5 dots on fingerboard edge, ivoroid binding on front with 3 black lines, ivoroid binding on back with 1 black line, 3 white veneers in the cnter of the fretboard, ornamental ivoroid on face at base, Deluxe Nickel Plated Gotoh Tuners, 2 back braces, 2 harmonic face braces and 2 fan strut under the face, real bone nut and compensated bone saddle.
-List price is $1150 (in stock).
-Call for price, our number is 949-856-1537
+These are rare, the workshop makes a limited number of these.
+List price was $1345.
+I have put this one in my private reserve and is not for sale at this time.

 All Solid Wood Concert Size Ukuleles (Artist Series)

-Above: Kiwaya Concert Size Uke, KTC-1, 12 fret, Solid Mahogany, Rosewood Fingerboard, 3dots on fingerboard, real bone nut, real bone compensated saddle, inlaid circle around rosette, Delux Gotoh Nickel Tuners, neck joint body at 12th fret.
+Above: Kiwaya Concert Size Uke, KTC-1, 12 fret, Solid Mahogany, Rosewood Fingerboard, 3 dots on fingerboard, real bone nut, real bone compensated saddle, inlaid circle around rosette, Delux Gotoh Nickel Tuners, neck joint body at 12th fret.
 This Uke shown with standard, high G for 4th string.
-List price is $725 (in stock), current price $650.
+List price is $815 (Out of Stock as of December 1, 2020

 Above: Kiwaya Concert Size Uke, KTC-2, 19 fret, Solid Mahogany, Rosewood Fingerboard, 7 dots on fingerboard, 5 dots on fingerboard edge, real bone nut, real bone compensated saddle, inlaid circle around rosette, Deluxe Gotoh Nickel Tuners, neck joint body at 12th fret.
-List price is $855 (in stock), $765 is our current price
+List price is $925 (in stock December 1, 2020).

 Design Features of Kiwaya Ukuleles.
 If you appreciate quality in construction, sound and playability, please read the information below.